 First, it’s helpful to understand why Tarot decks go out of print in the first place.
 Every time a Tarot deck is created, the publisher—whether it’s the artist or a publishing company—has to make a very risky bet.
 They have to settle on an initial print run, or the number of copies that will be produced.
 The publisher uses a current budget and past sales figures to arrive at this number, but it’s not an exact science.

 If the number is too low, the deck will sell out quickly, disappointing customers.
-If the number is too high, the publisher could be stuck with unsold copies for the deck for years, tying up cash that could have gone to other projects.
+If the number is too high, the publisher could be stuck with unsold copies of the deck for years, tying up cash that could have gone to other projects.
 Print runs vary from 500 or fewer copies from indie artists, up to tens of thousands of copies from major publishers.

 Most Tarot decks never see a second print run after the initial printing sells out.
 However, if the deck becomes extremely popular, the publisher may opt to put a new edition.
 Some titles are translated into other languages, and appear in multiple sizes and formats.
 A classic deck may even get an anniversary edition to mark a major milestone.
-Not all reprints are created equal, though Sometimes, the print quality improves and errors are corrected in the new edition.
+Not all reprints are created equal, though.
+Sometimes, the print quality improves and errors are corrected in the new edition.
 Other times, the deck suffers from flimsy paper stock, “off” colors, and skimpy packaging.

 Intellectual property issues can delay or block a re-issue.
 The Thoth Tarot by Aleister Crowley went missing for several years.
 The hiatus was due to a legal dispute between the Ordo Templi Orientis, which claims the rights to the artwork, and U.S. Games Systems, Inc., which has a contract to publish the deck.
 Eventually, a new edition made it to the market—but not before dealers went crazy hawking the out-of-print decks on eBay.